-Thursday's social program begins with a rich understanding of the contributions made by enslaved Africans and their descendants to the fabric of life in America through the eyes of anthropologist Dr. Ade Ajani Ofunniyin (Dr. O), grandson of the legendary Charleston Blacksmith, Philip Simmons, and founder and CEO of the Gullah Society.
+Thursday's social program began with a rich understanding of the contributions made by enslaved Africans and their descendants to the fabric of life in America through the eyes of anthropologist Dr. Ade Ajani Ofunniyin (Dr. O), grandson of the legendary Charleston Blacksmith, Philip Simmons, and founder and CEO of the Gullah Society.

 The Roper House, part of the American Classical Homes Preservation Trust, is an outstanding example of early 19th Century Greek Revival architecture.
 The house is built on a monumental scale, with massive, two-story-high Ionic columns raised above a first floor, arched loggia pedestal base.The private tour provides a glimpse into life on the High Battery.

-Thursday's social program concludes with a reception and dinner at the Gibbes Museum of Art, just a few short steps away from Charleston Place.
+Thursday's social program concluded with a reception and dinner at the Gibbes Museum of Art, just a few short steps away from Charleston Place.
 The Gibbes Museum of Art is home to the foremost collection of American art that incorporates the story of Charleston.
 The Museum connects the city and region’s artistic past to a vibrant contemporary art scene.

-During the cocktail reception, enjoy a docent-led private tour of the galleries and entertainment by local harpist, Abigail Kent, named the February 2018 “New Artist of the Month” for Musical America International Magazine.
+During the cocktail reception, guests enjoyed a docent-led private tour of the galleries and entertainment by local harpist, Abigail Kent, named the February 2018 “New Artist of the Month” for Musical America International Magazine.
 Miss Kent is the 2017–19 touring “Concert Artist” of the American Harp Society after winning the prestigious Pan-American solo competition.

 “The best night out in the City is this must-see performance of gospel, Gershwin, music of the Civil War, light classics, and jazz — all the elements of Charleston’s rich musical stew”– Frommers Travel Guide

-Following the reception is the Black Tie Dinner in the Sottile Ballroom, part of the historic Riviera Theater at Charleston Place.The Riviera Theatre is a National Historic Landmark, complete with Art Deco murals, intricate moldings and light fixtures.
+Following the reception was the Black Tie Dinner in the Sottile Ballroom, part of the historic Riviera Theater at Charleston Place.The Riviera Theatre is a National Historic Landmark, complete with Art Deco murals, intricate moldings and light fixtures.
 Even the original plush theater seats, marquee and ticket booth were preserved.